 When launching a retargeting campaign, you’ll want to be very clear on the audience you’re targeting.
 By understanding your audience, you’ll be able to better tailor the ad.

-Demographics.
+- Demographics.
 What’s your ideal audience’s age range?
 What’s the primary location of your target audience?
 Are there any interests or behaviors that your target audience shares?
 Most retargeting tools will allow you to segment an audience based on a variety of demographic information, so make sure you have these essential questions answered when coming up with your audience segment.

-Existing customers.
+- Existing customers.
 If your retargeting campaign includes existing customers, make sure you take their known behaviors into account.
 Leverage your company’s CRM to ensure you’re setting up a campaign that will engage with existing customer’s demographics.

 When you’re considering a retargeting campaign, you’ll want to evaluate which tools to use.
-Remember that different social networks and web search tools offer different platforms and each tool will allow different types of segmentation and results.
+Remember that different social networks and web search tools offer different platforms, and each tool will allow different types of segmentation and results.

 Facebook Ads and Facebook Pixel are two ways to use retargeting on Facebook.
 You’ll either need to set up a Facebook business account to run ads or implement a pixel on your site.
 From here, your team can segment your audience through Facebook’s demographic filters, set a daily or campaign budget, and track your campaign’s results.